 Andrea S. Boyles, PhD

-Andrea S. Boyles received her PhD in Sociology from Kansas State University in 2012, with concentrations in Gender and Criminology.
+Andrea S. Boyles received her PhD in Sociology from Kansas State University, with concentrations in Gender and Criminology.
 Her research interests are social inequality; gender; the intersectionality of race, class, and gender; criminology; incarceration; race, place, and policing; and qualitative methods.